lexie23c/Hivebets/README.md

 ### Smart Contracts

-HiveBets consists of core contracts:
+Hivebets consists of core contracts:

 - **BinaryMarketV2_Sora.sol** - Individual prediction market with oracle and x402 integration
 - **MarketFactoryV2.sol** - Factory for creating new markets